apache/mesos/docs/fetcher.md

 ### Archive extraction

-If the "extract" field is "true", which is the default, then files with extensions that hint at packed or compressed archives (".zip", ".tar", et.al.) are unpacked in the sandbox directory.
+If the "extract" field is "true", which is the default, then files with a recognized extension that hints at packed or compressed archives are unpacked in the sandbox directory.
+These file extensions are recognized:

+- .tar, .tar.gz, .tar.bz2, .tar.xz
+- .gz, .tgz, .tbz2, .txz, .zip

 In case the cache is bypassed, both the archive and the unpacked results will be found together in the sandbox.
 In case a cache file is unpacked, only the